 - A. The University will provide notice of release to affected members of the bargaining unit in accordance with the following: - 1.
-For a bargaining unit faculty member holding a first (1st) or second (2nd) one (1) year contract expiring at the end of that academic year, not later than March 15; or if the one (1) year appointment terminates during an academic year, at least three (3) months in advance of its termination. - 2.
-For a bargaining unit faculty member holding more than a second (2nd) one (1) year contract expiring at the end of that academic year, not later than December 15; or if the one (1) year appointment terminates during an academic year, at least six (6) months in advance of its termination.
+For a bargaining unit faculty member holding a first (1st) or second (2nd) one (1) year contract expiring at the end of that academic year, not later than March 15; or if the one (1) year appointment terminates

-- 3. For an untenured bargaining unit faculty member who is under tenure consideration, at least twelve (12) months, spanning at least two (2) academic semesters, not including summers. - 4.
+- during an academic year, at least three (3) months in advance of its termination. - 2.
+For a bargaining unit faculty member holding more than a second (2nd) one (1) year contract expiring at the end of that academic year, not later than December 15; or if the one (1) year appointment terminates during an academic year, at least six (6) months in advance of its termination. - 3.
+For an untenured tenure-track or tenured bargaining unit faculty member who is under tenure consideration, tenured bargaining unit faculty member, or an Associate Professor of Practice/Instruction, or Professor of Practice/Instruction, at least twelve calendar (12) months, spanning at least two (2) academic semesters, not including summers. - 4.
 For a tenured bargaining unit member, at least eighteen (18) months, spanning at least three (3) academic semesters, not including summers.